Mary Berry's strawberry cake

 7. Cool meringues on baking sheets on wire racks for 10 mins.
 Using a fish slice, loosen the meringues from the baking sheets and transfer to the wire racks.
 Cool completely.

 8. Hull and thinly slice 150g (5oz) strawberries.
-Prepare the chocolate butter cream (see cook's notes below).
+If you're making your own buttercream (see tip) prepare it now.

 9. Place 1 meringue layer on a serving platter and using a palette knife, spread with one third of the butter cream.
 Top with one third of the sliced strawberries.
 Make 2 more layers and top with the last meringue layer.